 1997 K.G.
 Saur Award -- with Dr. Stephen P. Harter, Best College & Research Libraries Article, Association of College and Research Libraries

-2010 Developing Web-based and/or CD-based resource to guide students through the cumulative portfolio process and prepare them for the Special Project process, with Dr. Mary Brown, The 2010-2011 Curriculum Related Activities Grant.
+2010 Developing Web-based and/or CD-based resource to guide students through the cumulative portfolio process and prepare them for the Special Project process, The 2010-2011 Curriculum Related Activities Grant.
 Southern Connecticut State University, New Haven, Connecticut.

 2006 The Impact of Electronic Resources on Formal Scholarly Communication: A Pilot Study, The 2006-2007 Connecticut State University Research Grant.

-2006 Assessing Special Project Portfolios of Graduating MLS Students for Evidence of Meeting Proposed National Competencies, with Dr. Mary Brown, The 2006-2007 Connecticut State University Learning Assessment and Improvement Grant.
+2006 Assessing Special Project Portfolios of Graduating MLS Students for Evidence of Meeting Proposed National Competencies, The 2006-2007 Connecticut State University Learning Assessment and Improvement Grant.

 2003 Plagiarism in Library Schools: A Qualitative Study, The 2003-2004 Minority Recruitment & Retention Committee (MRRC) Research Grant.
 Southern Connecticut State University, New Haven, Connecticut.